nela.png

 After discussing these and other critical questions, we may request any available documents that will allow us to perform a meaningful legal review of the situation.
 This intake process is completely confidential and free of charge and is the important first stage of our investigation into your potential case.

 If this initial review leads us to believe there is not a viable legal claim, or that any potential claim would not be feasible for our firm to pursue, we will promptly inform you of this and, in most cases, provide you with relevant information and alternative resources.
 However, if the initial review leads us to believe that you do have one or more claims, we will typically do a deeper dive.
 This means asking more specific questions about your experience, requesting additional documents, and finding out if there are any witnesses who may be able to help.
 It may also include discussions with our select team of co-counsel or local counsel attorneys.
+Our firm offers a contingency-based structure, meaning that you won’t be charged unless we win your case.

 Once we have completed the initial intake and investigation stages and concluded that your case is likely both legally and financially viable, a retainer agreement will be signed (electronically) that spells out the terms and conditions of representation.
 We will also outline the likely process involved in prosecuting your employment law claim through to either a settlement or a trial.